 You aren’t entitled to financial compensation if your flight is delayed but you can get food, refreshments and accommodation if your flight is delayed overnight.
 Make sure to keep your receipts to ask to be reimbursed and remember that they reserve the right to deny any excessive expenses claims.

 If you’re experiencing Luton Airport delays today by over 5 hours you can request a refund and the airline may give you the option not to travel.

 If my flight delay means I have to cancel my holiday, will the airline pay reimburse me for my loss?

 Unfortunately, the most common answer here is “no”.
-The airline isn’t responsible for your holiday and unless the flight is cancelled by the airlines’ fault, they will not pay for cancellation of your accommodation or cancellation of any other arrangements.
+The airline isn’t responsible for your holiday and unless the flight is cancelled by the airlines’ fault, they will not pay for the cancellation of your accommodation or cancellation of any other arrangements.
 This means that if they cannot fly due to snow or other bad weather conditions, you’ll have to take care of cancelling your trip and taking on any cancellation fees.

 However, if you have taken out a comprehensive travel insurance policy when you booked your holiday you should be able to claim back most of the expenses incurred from cancelling the holiday from your travel insurance provider.

 You can claim €20-€100 each time your flight is delayed by more than an hour.
 There’s no need to fill out a claims form or wait months for your compensation.
 Once your boarding pass has been uploaded, the app does the rest of the work.
 If you are delayed and owed anything, it’ll be paid to you within 24 hours of landing at your destination.

 What to do when delayed?

 When adverse weather conditions affect your trip, one of the things you can do to make your journey easier is to try to keep the whole experience as stress-free as possible.
 We have a few tips on how to minimise stress when travelling:

 - Check flight details with your airline as soon as possible, if your flight is cancelled you may be better off staying at home.